jakubro/knowledge_base/README.md

 Notes:

-* The grammar for first order logic is in `grammar.py`.
+* The grammar for first-order logic is in `grammar.py`.

 Example grammar of first-order Peano arithmetic: